-Prevent & Treat Sour Crop & Impacted Crops
+Prevent and Treat Sour Crop or Impacted Crop

-Sour Crop and impacted crops are fairly common problems in backyard chicken flocks.
+Sour crop or an impacted crop is a common problem for backyard chicken flocks.
 Knowing how to prevent and treat these ailments could save a chicken’s life.
-As always, preventing the problem is better than having to treat it!
+As always, preventing the problem is better than having to treat it.

 What are Sour Crop and Impacted Crops?